opentrng/ptrng/hardware/config/registers/regmap.md

 ## MONITORING

-Register for monitoring the total failure alarm and the online tests.
+Register for monitoring the total failure alarm and the online tests

 Address offset: 0x0014